Scams in Cuba are common, annoying and pretty much inevitable.

 Playa Los Cocos

 At the end of Playa Santa Lucia and near La Boca there is one of the best beaches in Cuba, Playa Los Cocos.
-This white sand beach has the clearest emerald waters you may hope for.
+This sugar-white sand beach has the clearest emerald waters you may hope for.
 At times, you may see the flamingos in the lagoon at the back of the beach.

 This small island off the north coast of Camaguey province can be reached by car through a pedraplen, and has some of the best beaches in Cuba.
 It’s 25 km west from Santa Lucia, and is completely quiet and relaxing.
 The nicest beach in Cayo Sabinal is Playa los Pinos, with clear turquoise waters and beautiful sand.